 Where to find members of the First Order

 Watch out for Stormtroopers, along with Kylo Ren, patrolling the platform in front of the TIE Echelon starfighter.
 You might find stormtroopers keeping watch from above.
+We've recently caught stormtroopers walking around on the ground.
+They did not stop, but they still interacted with guests, so perhaps we will see more of them soon.

 Guide to the Characters in Star Wars: Galaxy’s Edge in Less Risky Time.